Fourier-Mukai transform for fine compactified Prym varieties: Compactified Prym varieties

-In this section, we shall introduce and study compactified Prym varieties, which are subvarieties of $\ol\Jac_C(q)$ appearing whenever $C$ is a finite covering of a smooth curve.

-Starting from a curve $C$ as in \eqref{dagger} and a general polarization $q$ such that $|q| = \chi(\Oo_C)$, the compactified Jacobian $\ol\Jac_C(q)$ is fine.
-In the presence of a smooth curve $X$ and a finite morphism $\beta: C \to X$ with ramification, we shall consider the map
+We now introduce compactified Prym varieties associated to a curve $C$ satisfying \eqref{dagger}, a smooth curve $X$ and a finite morphism $\beta: C \to X$ with non-empty ramification.
+We also take a general polarization $q$ such that $|q| = \chi(\Oo_C)$, so the compactified Jacobian $\ol\Jac_C(q)$ is fine.
+Consider the map